-It would be a vast understatement to say that Chris Chickering’s mission in life is to help others discover a sense of joy and a clear road map for their own self-actualization.
-In fact, few people have captured his ability to simultaneously exist in the worlds of music, entrepreneurship and personal development.
-Not only is Chris a licensed psychotherapist, but he is also an award-winning singer-songwriter who has collaborated with some of the world’s top musicians, using his art to foster good in the world.
+Chris Chickering’s mission is to instill a sense of joy, hope, and healing through his work and art.
+In fact, few people have captured his ability to simultaneously exist in the worlds of music, entrepreneurship, and personal development.
+Not only is Chris a social entrepreneur and licensed psychotherapist, but he is also an award-winning singer-songwriter who has collaborated with some of the world’s top musicians, using his art to foster good in the world.

-Armed with an MA in Counseling, certification in neuro-linguistic programming and studies in hypnotherapy, it should come as no surprise that Chris feels right at home taking the stage at major conferences and events related to wellness and personal growth.
+Armed with an MA in Counseling, certification in neuro-linguistic programming, and studies in hypnotherapy, it should come as no surprise that Chris feels right at home taking the stage at major conferences and events related to wellness and personal growth.
 His signature presentation, a “keynote concert,” blends elements of motivational storytelling and inspirational music.
 Inspired by the likes of Cat Stevens, James Taylor, and The Rolling Stones, and moved by the humanitarian efforts of singer-songwriter Harry Chapin, Chris has opened for Michael Franti & Spearhead at the Santa Fe Yoga Festival, performed at the New Mexico Counseling Association’s Annual Conference and has had his original music used by prominent author and alternative medicine advocate, Deepak Chopra.

 “A Keynote concert is a live multimedia presentation designed to empower audience members by blending uplifting music with inspirational stories,” he explains.